 Membership is open to anyone with a love of mysteries - men and women, readers and writers - who would like to help promote the advancement of women mystery writers.
 Chapter members typically come from D.C., Maryland and Virginia.

-Chesapeake Chapter Officers for 2014
+Chesapeake Chapter Officers for 2015

-Website and listserv coordinators: Donna Andrews & Becky Hutchison
+Website Coordinators: Donna Andrews & Becky Hutchison